zalyoung/gitlab-handbook/content/handbook/legal/patent-program.md

 - Level One Patent Award: $250 for each named inventor on each patent application submission accepted for filing by GitLab, payable after acceptance.
 - Level Two Patent Award: $500 for each named inventor on each patent application filed by GitLab, payable after filing.
 No Level Two Patent Award is payable for the filing of a *provisional* patent application.
-- Level Three Patent Award: $1,000 for each named inventor on each patent issued to GitLab, payable after patent issue.
+- Level Three Patent Award: $1,000 for each named inventor on each patent issued to GitLab, payable after issue.

 **Continuation Patent Applications**

-GitLab also offers the following award program for continuation patent applications.
-These are patent applications where GitLab seeks to obtain protection for additional claims related to one of GitLab's existing, parent patent applications.
+Awards are also payable for continuation patent applications.
+A continuation patent seeks to claim different aspects of the same invention disclosed in an existing patent application.

-- Level One Patent Award: $250 for each named inventor on each continuation patent application filed by GitLab, payable after filing.
+- Level One Continuation Patent Award: $250 for each named inventor on each continuation patent application filed by GitLab, payable after filing.
-- Level Two Patent Award: $500 for each named inventor on each patent issued to GitLab, payable after patent issue.
+- Level Two Continuation Patent Award: $500 for each named inventor on each continuation patent issued to GitLab, payable after issue.

-Note that no payment is issued for submission acceptance of continuation patent applications, as these are typically proposed by external legal counsel, rather than team members.

 ### How to participate